Moving Route Guide

 When to move (and when not to)

-Unlike most interstate lanes where summer is the priciest season, NY → FL pricing is driven by the snowbird cycle.
+Unlike most interstate lanes where summer is the priciest season, NY to FL pricing is driven by the snowbird cycle.
 The most expensive period is October–March, when retirees relocate south for the winter.
 The cheapest period — counter-intuitively — is June through August, even though it's hurricane season.
 If your dates are flexible and you're willing to manage hurricane-season risk, summer pricing on this lane often runs 25–30% under winter quotes.

 What's different about NYC origin